lzl199704/MRAnnotator/README.md

         └── labelsTs # if have ground truth testing labels
 ```

 The `dataset.json` file can be found in the model weight folders for each anatomic region individually.
-Based on the nnU-Net guideline, image files must follow the following naming convention: {CASE_IDENTIFIER}_0000.nii.gz.
-Hereby, CASE_IDENTIFIER should not contain `_`.
-For more detailed requirement, please read this document: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md
+Based on the nnU-Net guidelines, image files must follow the following naming convention: {CASE_IDENTIFIER}_0000.nii.gz (where CASE_IDENTIFIER should not contain `_`).
+For more detailed requirements, please read this document: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md

 **After downloading the MRAnnotator weights, the model weights should be placed under `nnUNet_results`.
-If you used nnU-Net previously, please ensure there is no conflict between Dataset numbers(001, 002, 003, and 004).**
+If you used nnU-Net previously, please ensure there is no conflict between Dataset numbers 001, 002, 003, and 004.**

-MRAnnotator contains model weights specifically for Abdomen (Dataset001), Shoulder/Knee (Dataset002), Pelvis/Prostate (Dataset003), and Spine (Dataset004) anatomic regions.
+MRAnnotator contains model weights specifically for the Abdomen (Dataset001), Shoulder/Knee (Dataset002), Pelvis/Prostate (Dataset003), and Spine (Dataset004) anatomic regions:

 ```
 ###segmentation of 8 abdomen organs
 CUDA_VISIBLE_DEVICES=0 nnUNetv2_predict -i image_path  -o  prediction_path  -d 001 -c 3d_fullres -f 0 -tr nnUNetTrainerNoMirroring